ayumi-cloud/oc-security-module/README.md

 > This library requires PHP 7.3 or greater (in the near future we hope to increase this to php 7.4 or 8.0).

+## Big data

+This module uses several Big Data tool sets to analyze large amounts of data collected from various Big Data sources to model various attack methods.
+Some database sizes are in the petabytes and takes a few hours to run and process some models.
+These models are then used and tested in our definitions files where we run them in real-time and test them.
+We also have various non-disclosed test severs running to gather various attacks and add this data into our Big Data models to create either new firewall modules or definition files for the modules.
+This process helps us to build a more secure security module and helps speed up the build process.
+We fully rely on using large amounts of data and machine learning tools to process them!

 ## Contributing ##

 Patches and pull requests are encouraged.
 All code should follow the PSR-1 and